Please note that the cars or exhibit items shown in this database are part of our collection but may not be on display when you visit.

 On July 13th, 1936, Delimal began construction.
 By the very next day, the body was complete.
 In just 8 days the entire prototype was finished.
 In August of 1936, he presented his small, wooden, single-cab, three-wheeled vehicle at the Concours Lépine in Paris, the International Exhibition of Inventions.
 Launched in 1901 by the city's police chief, Louis Lépine, this concours was a special contest for small artisan inventors, and offered the potential of patenting for exhibitors.
 Over the years, the Concours Lépine has grown into an annual event that remains a catalyst for innovation to this day.
 Delimal had high hopes of solving the parking problems in busy Paris and this was the perfect platform.
 Although Delimal did not win any prizes, he listened to the reactions of the crowd.
 After the exhibition he conducted more tests, and made better adjustments, but the diminutive car never went into production.

 What a piece of history!
 It is a thrill to read through Delimal’s booklet and be invited into the mind of an artist in the throes of invention.
 His account offers first-hand excitement of building a machine that could take us places and become part of us and our culture.
 That enthusiasm is infectious.
-At Lane Motor Museum, Le Carabe has been thoughtfully brought back into existence through the hands of Mirko Hrazdira of the Czech Republic.
+At Lane Motor Museum, Le Carabe has been thoughtfully brought back into existence through the work of Janda Garage of the Czech Republic.
 With Delimal’s 1937 handwritten booklet in hand, we were able to reproduce the “Roadster” model with recommended windshield and fetching red finish.
 Who knew that such a small car could bring so much joy?
 By making one from these original plans we are keeping the spirit of Delimal alive.

 Drivetrain Configuration: Chain-driven, rear engine, rear-wheel drive